Alec Scheiner

-Alec Scheiner (born 1973 in Lower Merion, Pennsylvania) is a Partner at RedBird Capital Partners, helping lead its sports practice.
-Previously, Alec served as President of the Cleveland Browns and Senior Vice President of the Dallas Cowboys.
+Alec Scheiner (born 1973) is a partner and co-founder of Otro Capital, a private equity firm that invests in sports, media and entertainment.
+Scheiner was previously a partner at RedBird Capital Partners, helping lead its sports practice.
+Alec has also served as president of the Cleveland Browns and senior vice president of the Dallas Cowboys.

 Early life

 Scheiner was born and grew up in Lower Merion, Pennsylvania.
 After graduating high school in 1988, he attended Georgetown University, graduating with degrees in economics and Latin American studies in 1992.
 He then attended the Georgetown University Law Center, where he graduated with a J.D. degree in 1997.

 Law career

 After law school, Scheiner became a lawyer, working at the law firm of Wilmer, Cutler, and Pickering (now WilmerHale), where he practiced from 1997 to 2004.

 NFL career

 In 2004, Scheiner was hired by the NFL's Dallas Cowboys to be their general counsel.
 Four years later, he was promoted to vice president, where he was a key player in the day-to-day business operations of the team, as well as a point man for the building of the new Cowboys Stadium (now AT&T Stadium).
 In 2010, Scheiner was named to Sports Business Journal's "40 Under 40" list of top young sports executives.

 On December 18, 2012, Scheiner left the Cowboys to become president of the Cleveland Browns, where he is in charge of all business operations for the team.

 On March 4, 2016 Scheiner announced that he would be leaving his role as team president effective March 31.
 He will stay on with the Browns as a consultant for the remainder of the year.